 While at Mount Zion, the Billips were able to liquidate the church mortgage.
 They also enrolled in Payne theological Seminary, where in May of 2018, both of them graduated with their Doctorate of Ministry Degrees.

 Rev. Billips served as a member of the Board of Examiners of the New Jersey Annual Conference, President of the Interdenominational Ministerial Alliance of New Brunswick and Vicinity and a member of the New Brunswick Leadership Team of New Jersey Communities Forward.

 In June of 2018, Bishop Ingram assigned the Billips to North Stelton A.M.E.
 Church in Piscataway, New Jersey, where in 2019 the Billips along with the members were able to liquidate the church mortgage.

 Rev. Billips is happily married to the aforementioned Rev. Dr. Myra Billips, an empowered and enthusiastic proclaimer of the gospel.
 The Billips’ have four children Oliver; Eric, Jr.; Amaris; and Timothy.
-They are also the proud grandparents of McKenzie, Elijah, Eric III, Derrick and Darren.
+They are also the proud grandparents of McKenzie, Elijah, Eric III, Derrick, Darren and Sire.